What is the status of the U.S. nuclear industry?

 The Grand Coulee Dam in Washington has the most electricity generation capacity of any electric power plant in the United States, at 7,079 megawatts (MW) net summer capacity.
 The Palo Verde nuclear power plant in Arizona ranks second in the nation with a capacity of 3,937 MW.
 Nuclear plants use more of their capacity on an annual basis than hydropower facilities.
-In 2014, Grand Coulee generated about 20,262 gigawatthours of electricity, while Palo Verde generated about 32,321 gigawatthours.
+In 2016, Grand Coulee generated about 19 million megawatthours of electricity, while Palo Verde generated about 32 million megawatthours.

 Thirty states have at least one commercial nuclear reactor

-Most of the commercial reactors in the United States are located east of the Mississippi River.
-Illinois has the largest number of commercial reactors (11) and, as of December 31, 2015, had the largest nuclear net summer electricity generation capacity at about 11,590 megawatts (MW).
-The largest reactor in the United States, with a capacity of more than 1,350 MW, is the Grand Gulf Nuclear Station, located in Port Gibson, Mississippi.
+Illinois has the largest number of commercial reactors (11) and, as of December 31, 2016, had the largest nuclear net summer electricity generation capacity at about 11,590 megawatts (MW).
+The largest reactor in the United States, with a capacity of about 1,400 MW, is the Grand Gulf Nuclear Station, located in Port Gibson, Mississippi.
 The smallest reactor, with a capacity of 478 MW, is at Fort Calhoun, Nebraska.